KSheridan86/project-5-RossAnthonyDesigns/README.md

 I would like to acknowledge the help and support given by my mentor [Chris Quinn](https://github.com/10xOXR), he is never short of good ideas.
 All of the students in my own study group aswell as all the students in the wider Code Institute Slack channels.
 My cohort Facilitator [Kasia](https://github.com/bezebee) and all of the staff at Code Institute.
 The sense of comraderie among all of these individuals has helped me to feel at home on my journey to a new career in programming.

-On top of all these wonderful people I can't forget to thank my wife Rebecca for her help and understanding (and cups of tea!), without which none of this would be possible.
+On top of all these wonderful people I can't forget to thank my incredible wife Rebecca for her help and understanding (and cups of tea!), without which none of this would be possible.

 -----